MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/mdo-deployment-guide.md

 ⁴ Built-in protection is the only preset security policy that's on by default.

-⁵ For the Standard and Strict preset security policies, configure recipient conditions and optional exceptions for protection.
-For Built-in protection, can only configure recipient exceptions from protection.
+⁵ For the Standard and Strict preset security policies, you can configure recipient conditions and optional exceptions for protection.
+For Built-in protection, you can only configure recipient exceptions from protection.

 ⁶ The only customizable security settings in preset security policies are the entries and exceptions for user impersonation protection and domain impersonation protection in the Standard and Strict preset security policies in Defender for Office 365.